thekesolutions/koha-plugin-innreach-ill/README.md

 ```

 ## Initial record contribution

+Contribution rules are likely needed to be set before starting to use the plugin.

+**WARNING:** Not setting any rules will make Koha contribute every record.

+Before starting the contribution setup, we recommend setting the `contribution / enabled` setting to `false`.
+To avoid leaking the wrong records and items to the configured central server.

 Once the contribution rules are set (either `included_items` or `excluded_items`) it is time to
 perform the first contribution.